Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 The working folder is where the `cg` folder is located.
 From now on, all graphs are stored in \_g6 format.

 ## Acyclic graphs
-We have produced an adaptation of the [Ripser](https://github.com/Ripser/ripser) program in order to generate acyclic graphs (that is graphs whose clique complex have trivial homology over Z/2Z).
+We have produced an adaptation of the [Ripser](https://github.com/Ripser/ripser) program in order to generate acyclic graphs (that is, graphs whose clique complex have trivial homology with Z/2Z coefficients).

 Compiling and running the program [Windows/acyclic.cpp](./Windows/acyclic.cpp) a directories structure will be generated in the `ag` folder containing all acyclic graphs on the specified number of vertices (and edges, if desired).